NDMA Home Page

 Consider how this organizational design satisfies all the hallmarks of organizational excellence:

 • 1.
 Scalability: In the initial design, all possible lines of business are assigned somewhere.
-As the organization grows, groups can divide (splitting their line of business into sub-domains), increasing their degree of specialization.
-And as new product lines are added, additional product managers are installed.
+As the organization grows, groups divide (splitting their line of business into sub-domains), increasing their degree of specialization.
+And as new product lines are added, additional brand managers are installed.
 But in either case, the operating model doesn't need to change.

 • 2.
 Agility: No matter what the strategic initiative or operational imperative may be, all the necessary internal lines of business are available to help.
 And, of course, a line of business can be "selling" to multiple other groups (contributing to multiple initiatives) at any point in time.

 • 3.
 Stability: The organizational design is built on principles, not personalities.
 There is no need for restructuring when people change jobs, because jobs are designed around lines of business, not any individual's unique talents and preferences.
+And every group adopts new technologies and methods to remain competitive.

 • 4.
 Innovation: Every group is entrepreneurial.
 It continually innovates to maintain its competitive position (price, quality, up-to-date products/services).
 And every group is available to contribute to enterprise innovation initiatives.